jvineis/Reactor-metagen/README.md

     cut -f 1 -d "_"  x_estuary-and-ftr-ribosomal-names.txt | sort | uniq > x_estuary-and-ftr-ribosomal-sample-names.txt
     grep -wf x_estuary-and-ftr-ribosomal-sample-names.txt x_GEMs-DATA-SUPPLEMENTAL.txt > x_GEM-sample-meatdata-from-tree-names.txt

 The x_GEM-sample-metadata-from-tree-names.txt is suppemntal for the associated paper that includes all the relevant metadata for each of the samples included in the phylogenomic tree figure.
+I removed all columns from this file except for IMG_TAXON_ID	ECOSYSTEM_SUBTYPE	SPECIFIC_ECOSYSTEM	HABITAT.

+I also ran GTDBtk taxonomy on the GEM genomes usnig the same approach as above and added the FTR taxonomy as well.
+This file is called x_GEM-ESTUARY-FTR-taxonomy.txt.
+There are no headers on this file

+Then I ran the following script on my local machine to match the metadata in the x_GEM-sample-metadata-from-tree-names.txt file with the taxonomy in the x_GEM-ESTUARY-all-data.txt .
+Finally, I added the FTR MAGs to this collection of metadata and the taxonomy to allow for a beautiful anvio display that includes metadata and the taxonomy.

+     python get-data-for-tree-names.py x_GEM-sample-metadata-from-tree-names.txt x_GEM-ESTUARY-FTR-taxonomy.txt x_estuary-and-ftr-ribosomal-for-anvio.txt x_estuary-and-ftr-ribosomal-tree-names.txt